-The process of preparing for a job interview is not always what you think.
+Preparing for a job interview is not always what you think.

-The interviewer is looking not only for indications that you’re qualified to do the work but also for something above and beyond what the other candidates offer, showing that you’ll be a strong addition to the company.
+The interviewer is looking not only for indications that you’re qualified to do the work but also for something above and beyond what the other candidates offer, showing that you’ll be a solid addition to the company.

 The interviewer will also note how comfortable you appear answering personal questions like this one.